-Burnout education, normatives and digital tools for European Universities.
-Acronym: BENDit- EU
+Burnout education, normatives and digital tools for European Universities

-- experiential burnout prevention for students and academic/ administrative staff; and
+c) experiential burnout prevention for students and academic/ administrative staff;

-VITECO will take care of the realization of the web-based application, coordinating its technical development.
-Moreover it will support partners in the piloting phase of the project’s results and contribute to the definition of the policy recommendations for addressing academic burnout.
+VITECO takes care of the realization of the web-based application, coordinating its technical development.
+Moreover it supports partners in the piloting phase of the project’s results and contributes to the definition of the policy recommendations for addressing academic burnout.